danomation/Colonel-Panic/README.md

 # ColonelPanic
-Hacking game using OpenAI's GPT-4 ijmplemented as a discord bot
+Hacking game using OpenAI's GPT-4 implemented as a discord bot

 # Note:
     Have fun